ProjectPete/azure-docs/articles/iot-hub/iot-hub-arduino-iot-devkit-az3166-get-started.md

 ## Quickstart: Send telemetry from DevKit to an IoT Hub

 The quickstart uses pre-compiled DevKit firmware to send the telemetry to the IoT Hub.
-Before you run it, you create an IoT hub and register a device with the hub.
+Before you run it, you will need to create an IoT hub and register a device with the hub.

 ### Create an IoT hub